-For those looking for superfood power, as well, check out Four Sigmatic, which produces instant coffee blends with mushroom elixirs like chaga, cordyceps, and reishi.
+For those looking for superfood power, as well, try mushroom coffee.
+You can find instant coffee blends with mushroom elixirs like chaga, cordyceps, and reishi.
 The Mushroom Coffee with Cordyceps is particularly great for runners as cordyceps work to support the adrenal glands (and, if you’re a long-distance runner, this is especially necessary for improving your immune system, balancing your hormones, and helping your metabolism.)

 Nitrates have long been used to increase athletic performance thanks to their nitrate content which ultimately increases blood flow to working muscles.
 This means that those consuming dietary nitrates (found in food) will likely experience a better performance thanks to less fatigue and better endurance.
 A more recent study, published in 2012, noted that consuming whole beets (that is, choosing whole foods as opposed to other potentially dangerous forms of nitrates) is a superior choice for those looking to boost their running.